 The bustling capital city is home to the Parliament Buildings, and an array of duty-free shops and local stalls, selling just about everything.
 We recommend visiting the UNESCO-listed historic Bridgetown and the Garrison - the well-preserved old town dates from the 17th century.

 St James and Holetown

-The fashionable beaches of St James on the Platinum west coast is where you’ll find the crème de la crème of luxury hotels and restaurants.
+The fashionable beaches of St James on the Platinum Coast is where you’ll find the crème de la crème of luxury hotels and restaurants.
 The main town is the historic Holetown, which in 1627 became the first settlement area in Barbados.
-If you’re after high-end glamour, Sandy Lane hotel is for you, while for families, Coral Reef is a charming classic the whole family will love, and intimate, family-run Sandpiper is simply irresistible.
+If you’re after high-end glamour, Sandy Lane is for you, while for families, Coral Reef is a charming classic the whole family will love, and intimate, family-run Sandpiper is simply irresistible.